looker/lookerbot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/looker/looker-slackbot/tree/master)

 The quickest way to deploy the bot is to use Heroku's one-click deploy button, which will provision a server for your bot.
+This will also allow you to configure all of the required variables.

+Once deployed, the bot should be ready to go!
+You can also optionally [configure slash commands](#configuring-slash-commands).

 #### Manual Deployment